 Visioning and Building an Inclusive Future

 We partner with communities and organizations around BC to map and share community gifts and opportunities related to inclusion, accessibility, and social connection.
-In 2019 we are expanding our network by hosting community mapping events and projects around BC.
+In 2019 we expanded our network, and in 2023 we are re-igniting our networking by hosting community mapping events and projects around BC.
 Join us to build connections, share stories, and map your gifts!

 Celebrating Diversity - Our identity is our strength.
 Self-advocates or people with diverse-abilities and their families have special roles to play and skills to share to create a more welcoming and inclusive community for ALL!
 We invite and welcome all community members from diverse cultures, languages and backgrounds to participate.

 Sharing our Gifts and Assets - Everyone has gifts to share and contribute to the community.